-WHEDA anticipates allocating the 2023PY award on a rolling basis throughout the year as well as in conjunction with the application process for Housing Tax Credits.
-Requests for Proposals (RFPs) may be released describing eligible applicants, activities, threshold items, scoring priorities, application deadlines, and an overview of both the review and awarding process.
+WHEDA anticipates holding a competitive allocation cycle in 2021/2022 to allocate the 2021PY award of \$11,159,627 made to the state of Wisconsin.
+A Request for Proposals (RFP) will be released describing eligible applicants, activities, threshold items, scoring priorities, application deadlines, and an overview of both the review and awarding process.
 WHEDA has identified the following objectives for the National Housing Trust Funds: expanding the quantity of extremely low-income housing by allocating dollars to both Housing Tax Credit properties and non-Housing Tax Credit multifamily developments.
 WHEDA will not be providing housing trust funds to subgrantees.